Deadline Is Friday For Most ACA Insurance Sign-Ups, With Important Exceptions

 Gonzales fears consumers may not immediately realize that.

 "The bottom line here is many consumers experienced a discontinuation of their plan this year," she says.
-"Notices are complicated, and these consumers in particular are going to get several notices which may result in more confusion, and it will not be easily understood by many what an S.E.P. [special enrollment period] is, or how and/or when to activate it."
+"Notices are complicated, and these consumers in particular are going to get several notices, which may result in more confusion, and it will not be easily understood by many what an S.E.P. [special enrollment period] is, or how and/or when to activate it."

-This year, there are also special enrollment periods for people who were affected by the hurricanes that moved across all or parts of Texas, Florida, Georgia, Puerto Rico and elsewhere last fall.
+This year, there are also special enrollment periods for people who were affected by the hurricanes that moved across all or parts of Texas, Florida, Georgia, Puerto Rico and elsewhere.

 The special enrollment period for 2018 applies to people who live in or move from counties designated by the Federal Emergency Management Agency as hurricane disaster areas.
 It gives them an extra two weeks — from Dec.
 16 to Dec.
 31 — to sign up for January coverage.
-Officials say they'll consider extending the timeframe if necessary.
+Officials say they'll consider extending the time frame if necessary.

 To take advantage of the special enrollment period, people must request it through the HealthCare.gov call center.
 They'll be asked to attest that they resided in an affected area, but they won't have to provide proof.